 Otherwise, here are some general tips to ensure the best possible reception.

 - Face your antennas directly toward the nearest towers, if possible.
 Some antennas are omnidirectional — meaning the orientation of their placement won’t dampen matters much — but you should try and get it as close into the tower’s general direction within your house as possible.

-- Place your antenna with as minimal geographical interference (mountains, hills, trees, buildings, etc) as possible.
+- Place your antenna with as little geographical interference (mountains, hills, trees, buildings, etc.) as possible.

 - Buy an amplified antenna if you find yourself afflicted by the issues above.
 They’re a bit costlier, but they typically perform better in less-than-ideal conditions, and they’ll save you time (and sanity) in the long run.